-When I first started to prepare this recipe it was not my intention to make a copycat Zuppa Toscana.
-I originally planned on making a slow cooker sausage and kale soup from the Freezer to Family ecookbook.
-But I did not have time for a slow cooker recipe so I decided to make it on the stove.
-I also wanted to change it up a bit and add potatoes for richness, some milk for creaminess, and I substituted turkey Italian sausage.
-So I guess you can say the recipe I ended up with was inspired by the Family to Freezer sausage and kale recipe but also resulted in a copycat version of Zuppa Toscana.
-Works for me.
+When I first started to prepare this recipe it was not my intention to make a Olive Garden copycat Zuppa Toscana.
+I originally planned on making a slow cooker sausage and kale soup I found in one of my cookbooks.
+But I didn’t have time for a slow cooker recipe so I decided to make it on the stove.
+I also wanted to change it up a bit and add potatoes for richness, some milk for creaminess, and I substituted poultry Italian sausage.
+And that, my friends, is how this delicious lightened-up Olive Garden Zuppa Toscana recipe was born.

-Anyway, I was blown away when I took a taste of this soup.
-It is delicious and tasted almost exactly like the Olive Garden’s Zuppa Toscana.
-Honestly, in all the soups I have made I can easily say this is one of my favorites.
-It is really good.
+Honestly, in all the soups I’ve made I can easily say this is one of my favorites.
+It’s really good.
 The flavors of the sausage, onion, garlic, and spices are great.
 I added a ½ teaspoon of crushed red pepper flakes.
 This gives it a nice kick.
-If you are using a hot sausage you might not need it.
+If you’re using a hot sausage you might not need it.
 But if you like it spicy then throw it in.
 Instead of cream or half and half I decided to just use 1% milk – mostly because that is what I had on hand.
 It leant the perfect amount of creaminess to this soup.

-You will get about 7 servings from this batch.
-My husband had 2 bowls and I had 1 then I put the rest in 6-ounce mason jar containers for lunches and/or dinners this week.
+You will get about 7 servings from this batch of Zuppa Toscana.
+We had 2 bowls then I put the rest in 16-ounce mason jar containers for lunches and/or dinners this week.
 You can freeze them but if you do leave about 1 inch of room to allow for expansion.
 Then let thaw in the refrigerator and warm up on stove or in microwave.

 - 1 tablespoon olive oil

-- 1 pound of ground turkey Italian sausage (or 6 links casings removed)
+- 1 pound of ground turkey (or poultry) Italian sausage (or 6 links casings removed)